danforthcenter/plantcv/docs/tools.md

 ```

-The input JSON file is generally created by running `plantcv-workflow.py`, although there are some advanced scenarios
+The input JSON file is generally created by running `plantcv-run-workflow`, although there are some advanced scenarios
 where it is created by running `plantcv.parallel.process_results` on a directory of JSON files.
 This
 [hierarchical data structure](output_measurements.md) is convenient for flexible data processing but not for downstream
 analysis.
 The tool creates an output CSV file.
 The format of this table is one row per value/label (i.e. R long format).